MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a program that solicits 6 numbers from the user, then prints a message that describes whether or not the 6th number appears amongst the first 5 numbers.
+Write a program that will ask a user for an input of a word or multiple words and give back the number of characters.
+Spaces should not be counted as a character.

-  Input: 6 integers
+  Input:

-  Output: string
+  Output:

   ## Rules
   ### explicit